 Downwind

-A common setup is an arrival the puts us on a downwind track at 10,000' and 250kts.
+A common setup is an arrival that puts us on a downwind track at 10,000' and 250kts.

 Descend